sogaiu/janet-emacs-trial-kit/README.md

 * compiling of C code, and
 * Emacs-related compilation

-The launched Emacs may have buffer named `*elpaca-bootstrap*` which typically goes away after a bit to be replaced by a couple of other
+The launched Emacs may have a buffer named `*elpaca-bootstrap*` which typically goes away after a bit to be replaced by at least one buffer named `*elpaca-log*`.
+Other buffers likely can be ignored or dismissed.
-buffers:

-* `*elpaca-log*`
-* `*Warnings*`

 `*elpaca-log*` will likely show a list of packages being downloaded.
 Please wait for this to finish.
 One can tell once there are no longer any packages listed.

-Windows note: For reasons unknown, sometimes there may be a failure for elpaca itself.
-It appears that quitting emacs and trying again (i.e. invoke `janet jetk`) is a work-around for this.

-Close both of the buffers by pressing `q` with the focus in each.

-Unfortunately, `*Warnings*` might pop back open and I don't know a good way to cope with this other than to close it again.
-After a while it may give up (^^;

-(Note that subsequent starting of this Emacs setup (`janet jetk`) should not go through most of the steps above so should be much faster.)
+If you got this far, that should be it regarding setup.

+See [here](doc/misc.md) for additional info if there were any issues with the above sequence.

 ## Verifying Things Are Working